cwang23/CDPH-Breast-Cancer-Project/README.md

 ## How to Run the Code
 Python 3 and the R programming language were used to develop both models.

 The R programming language is free and available for download at https://cran.r-project.org.
 We recommend RStudio as the IDE for this project.
-It is also free and cdan be downloaded at https://www.rstudio.com/.
+It is also free and can be downloaded at https://www.rstudio.com/.

 We used Jupyter Notebooks to write and run our Python 3 code.
 Jupyter Notebooks allow you to run your code cell by cell, so that it can be broken up into small chunks.
 Python 3 and Jupyter Notebooks can be installed on your machine for free by downloading Anaconda.
 This link has installation instructions: https://jupyter.readthedocs.io/en/latest/install.html.